Reviewing the UK’s best mortgage providers

 Bad credit mortgage lenders

 If you don't have a great credit rating, this doesn't immediately mean you're not going to be eligible to get a mortgage.
-However it may reduce the number of lenders willing to assess your aplication.
+However it may reduce the number of lenders willing to assess your application.

-If you're worried about your credit rating, it's worth sharing a copy of your credit report with your mortgage broker so they can look into which lenders might be most suitable to consider when searching for the right deal.
+If you're worried about your credit rating, it's worth sharing a copy copy of your credit report with your mortgage broker so they can look into which lenders might be most suitable to consider when searching for the right deal.

 While there are lenders who are happy to help those with more severe credit issues, they'll typically offer less competitive deals with higher interest rates.

 There are many lenders who provide mortgages for those using the help-to-buy government scheme, such as Natwest, Nationwide, and HSBC.

 It's important to remember that you'll need to apply for the equity loan directly on the government website to secure the funding for the deposit.

 When picking a lender, your mortgage broker will be able to confirm the details of the equity loan, how this impacts your application, and the implications for when you remortgage in the future.

 Online mortgage lenders

 Online lenders, such as Digital Mortgages, are newer entrants to the market.
 They typically provide residential mortgages, but offer a purely digital experience rather than using call centers or branches.